The complete guide to asynchronous and non-linear working

 • By 3:00 PM, Darren and his family ski back to the car, refreshed after an exhilarating day.
 Given that they’re departing the mountain before rush hour has any impact on traffic, they’re back to their rental apartment by 3:30 PM.

 • After a shower and an early dinner, Darren logs back on to work at 4:30 PM, enthused to tackle ongoing projects and help move issues forward.
-But first, he shares a few photos he grabbed while skiing — something that is encouraged when you operate in a non-judgemental culture and measure people on results, not hours.
+But first, he shares a few photos he grabbed while skiing — something that is encouraged when you operate in a non-judgemental culture and measure people on impact, not activity.
 Though working remotely with hundreds of colleagues across six continents, this deliberate approach to informal communication creates personal bonds that are, in many ways, deeper than those formed in-office.

 • Because it’s winter in Montana, it’s fairly dark outside by 5:00 PM.
 Darren has maximized his daylight hours, and has time-shifted his working day to primarily occur during darkness.
 Given that he would likely be indoors during this time anyway, it’s more conducive to work.
 There is no pull to leave and explore the outdoors when it is dark.
 Instead, it is an ideal time to work, despite the fact that resuming your work day while most others are ending theirs is incongruent with the conventional definition of routine.